Yufei-Z/apply-NLP-in-Chinese-Stocks-Prediction/README.md

 update: improve this model , tried embedding and conduct backtest, but still cannot find a stable profit strategy.
 The model is a bad model: low F1 score.
 ![image](https://user-images.githubusercontent.com/39251819/80869134-2250de00-8cd1-11ea-9641-e41378ee963e.png)

+For DL, it is much worse.
+I have only 10000 labeled text sets, while there are much more parameters for NN, casuing severe overfitting.
+The loss decayed in train set but diverged in test set

 ### Reflection: is word segamentation necessary?